 4.3.2.3.
 Debt to Himself: The Interest of the Slave-Owner

 The slave-owner’s interests which are also at the heart of Aristotle’s definition of the master-slave friendship as one of tyranny – with the friendship conducted ‘in the greater degree with a view to the interest of the master, but incidentally with a view to that of the slave.’
-Aristotle’s explanation for this, ‘for if the slave deteriorates, the position of the master cannot be saved from injury,’ echoes his observation about creditors who watch over and care for their debtors because of their self-interested wish to secure their return.
+Aristotle’s explanation for this—‘for if the slave deteriorates, the position of the master cannot be saved from injury’—echoes his observation about creditors who watch over and care for their debtors because of their self-interested wish to secure their return.
 It therefore seems probable that the slaves received moderate treatment from their masters, an impression strengthened by Aristotle’s thought that, because a slave is owned by, and therefore is part of his master, he will not be treated with injustice because no master would choose to harm himself.
 However, because the master primarily considers his own interest, he owes the slave only as much benevolence as will maintain the slave’s value to the household.

 4.3.2.4.
 Survey of Master’s Obligations

 The obligations which a master owes both to himself and the community of masters are, for example, neither to allow slaves grow insolent, nor to make their lives too hard, because that might cause them to ‘plot against them [the masters] and hate them,’ an experience had by slave-owners in Sparta and Thessaly, which others would do well to avoid.
 Aristotle furthermore says that a master must excel over his slaves and ‘be the cause to the slave of the virtue proper to a slave.’
 The slave’s virtue appears to lacks all the characteristics, such as leisure, friendship and honour, which might lead to a truly virtuous life.
 Its virtue is limited to bodily fitness and usefulness, and when the slave fails to uphold these virtues, its punishment is also bodily, in the form of torture or beatings, which contrasts with the generally financial punishments dealt out to free citizens.
 Finally, Aristotle encourages that freedom be set as a reward before slaves, though incidences of manumission appear to have been relatively rare and, in the case of natural slaves, must have been contrary to the slave’s interests.
-As the master’s benevolence to the slave always serves primarily in the master’s interests, this detail need not bother him, and the slaves interests are, in any case, not particularly heeded, as made evident by the statement, ‘no one allows a slave any measure of happiness, any more than a life of his own;’ a statement which indicates that these are two things which a master definitively does not owe his slave.
+As the master’s benevolence to the slave always serves primarily in the master’s interests, this detail need not bother him, and the slave’s interests are, in any case, not particularly heeded, as made evident by the statement, ‘no one allows a slave any measure of happiness, any more than a life of his own;’ a statement which indicates that these are two things which a master definitively does not owe his slave.

 4.3.2.5.
 Slave as Debtor